“Do it again, God!” Would that every routine, mundane, taken-for-granted tidbit of reality were replete with the wonder of the first time!

 “Because children have abounding vitality, because they are in spirit fierce and free, therefore they want things repeated and unchanged.
 They always say, “Do it again”; and the grown-up person does it again until he is nearly dead.
 For grown-up people are not strong enough to exult in monotony.
 But perhaps God is strong enough to exult in monotony.
 It is possible that God says every morning, “Do it again” to the sun; and every evening, “Do it again” to the moon.
 It may not be automatic necessity that makes all daisies alike; it may be that God makes every daisy separately, but has never got tired of making them.
 It may be that He has the eternal appetite of infancy; for we have sinned and grown old, and our Father is younger than we.”

 If we sense we have lost something of our own ability to wonder, why don’t we ask, “must it be so?”
-Let’s see if we can’t make Chesterton’s point (and our own) a little bit clearer with these three sweet videos:
+Let’s see if we can’t make Chesterton’s point (and our own) a little bit clearer with these two sweet videos:

 This “appetite of infancy” is one of the beautiful things we notice when we’re around children, for whom, at least at a certain age, EVERYTHING is new and exciting and the cause for curiosity: